Nargis

 Nargis married her Mother India co-star Sunil Dutt in 1958.
 Together they had three children, including the actor Sanjay Dutt.
 Along with her husband, Nargis formed the Ajanta Arts Culture Troupe which hired several leading actors and singers of the time and held stage shows at border areas.
 In the early 1970s, Nargis became the first patron of The Spastic Society of India and her subsequent work with the organisation brought her recognition as a social worker and later a Rajya Sabha nomination in 1980.

 Nargis died in 1981 of pancreatic cancer, only three days before her son Sanjay Dutt made his debut in Hindi films with the film Rocky.
-In 1982, the Nargis Dutt Memorial Cancer Foundation was established in her memory.
+In 1982, the Nargis Dutt Memorial Cancer Foundation was established in her memory by her husband Sunil Dutt.
 The award for Best Feature Film on National Integration in the Annual Film Awards ceremony is called the Nargis Dutt Award in her honour.
+In 2011, Rediff.com listed her as the greatest Indian actress of all time.

 Early life

-Nargis was born on 1 June 1929 as Fatima Rashid in Calcutta, Bengal Presidency, British India (now Kolkata, West Bengal, India) into a Punjabi Muslim family.
-Her father Abdul Rashid, formerly Mohanchand Uttamchand Tyagi ("Mohan Babu"), was originally a wealthy Punjabi Hindu heir of the Mohyal Brahmin caste from Rawalpindi who had converted to Islam.
-Her mother was Jaddanbai Hussain, from Benares City, Benares State, who was born into a Muslim family of Hindu Brahmin origin which had converted to Islam; and was a Hindustani classical music singer and one of the early pioneers of Indian cinema.
-Nargis' family then moved from Punjab to Allahabad, United Provinces of Agra and Oudh, before settling in Calcutta, Bengal Presidency.
-She introduced Nargis into the movie culture unfolding in India at the time.
+Nargis was born on 1 June 1929 as Fatima Rashid in Calcutta, in the Bengal Presidency of British India (now Kolkata, West Bengal, India).

+Her father Abdul Rashid, formerly Mohanchand Uttamchand ("Mohan Babu") a Mohyal Brahmin, was originally a wealthy heir from Rawalpindi, Punjab who had converted from Hinduism to Islam.
+Her mother was Jaddanbai was from Benares and was a Hindustani classical music singer, becoming one of the early pioneers of Indian cinema.
+Nargis' mother had moved from Allahabad to Calcutta and later introduced Nargis into the movie culture unfolding in India at the time.

 Nargis' maternal half-brother, Anwar Hussain, was also a film actor.